n2vram/datahammer/README.rst

 ------------
 Install the package using **pip**, eg:

-  `sudo pip install datahammer`
+  `pip install --user datahammer`

-Or for a specific version:
+Or for a specific version of Python:

-  `sudo python3 -m pip install datahammer`
+  `python3 -m pip --user install datahammer`

 To the source git repository, use: